-Whereas the Awareness and Consideration stages are designed to offer helpful content, the Consideration stage is where you offer specific information about your products and services that will help prospects differentiate you from other entities.
+Whereas the Awareness and Consideration stages are designed to offer helpful content, the Decision stage is where you offer specific information about your products and services that will help prospects differentiate you from other entities.

 A better alignment of sales and marketing

 In the Inbound methodology, the marketing relationship can be longer than the sales relationship.
 Potential clients first become subscribers, then a relationship is built through the delivery of tailored, relevant content, until eventually the prospect becomes a sales qualified lead (SQL).

 In many organizations, Sales and Marketing don’t integrate with each other holistically.
 As the buyer moves from Awareness to Consideration to Decision, Marketing has a crucial role in taking them through the funnel.
 This process can improve the quality and quantity of SQLs, and can generate valuable intelligence that will aid in the sales process.

 HubSpot offer sales tools that integrate Sales with Marketing through the CRM to offer enhanced sales capabilities.
 For instance, you can trigger a sales alert based on a particular prospect action that would allow a salesperson to pick up the phone when the solution is still top of mind for the prospect.